-Each classroom is equipped with a digital interactive whiteboard that teachers use to integrate and enhance their instructional programs.
+Each classroom is equipped with a digital interactive panel that teachers use to integrate and enhance their instructional programs.
 All classrooms also have access to a rich collection of online resources for knowledge sharing and research.
-Many classrooms also include computer workstations.
 Some secondary schools are also equipped with computer labs available for students to use for their assignments, research and related school work.